 As of 2021, the drinking water quality of Central Otago has been sitting well below the national average.
 The annual average drinking water quality index in Central Otago District was 62 in the year to June 2021 improving from 46 in the previous 12 months.
 In the year to June 2021, the annual average drinking water quality index in Central Otago District was worse than in New Zealand (87).
-Over the ten years to June 2021, the annual average drinking water quality score in Central Otago District was 63.
+Over the ten years to June 2021, the annual average drinking water quality index is 63.